 Data sharing and APIs as drivers of growth and transformation

 Data sharing, the possibilities of data-driven collaboration, and the API economy are anything but new for Barbara Van Den Haute.
-On top of being Administrator General of Digital Flanders, she is also president of NxtPort, a successful data company that acts as an innovation hub for major seaports.
+On top of being Administrator General of Digital Flanders (update: in July 2022, Barbara started working at Microsoft), she is also president of NxtPort, a successful data company that acts as an innovation hub for major seaports.

 NxtPort has its Data Utility Platform that enables to unlock the potential of sharing existing data between different players in the port ecosystem and already realized several innovations that continue to demonstrate the usefulness and value of this approach.
 By way of an example: we previously talked about a smart port project powered by blockchain technology.